 10. Jamaica Supports Equal Rights for Humanity

-It is alleged that Jamaicans helped Haiti to become the first independent black state by fighting in their revolution.
+- It has been said that Jamaicans helped Haiti become the first independent black state by fighting in their revolution.

-Marcus Garvey the first national hero of Jamaica traveled to New York and started the largest black movement in history called UNIA.
-He also launched the only corporate black entity, The Black Star Liner which was a fleet of ships.
+- Marcus Garvey, the first national hero of Jamaica, traveled to New York and started the largest black movement in history—the UNIA.
+He also launched the first black corporate entity, The Black Star Liner, which was a fleet of ships.

-The Rastafarian Movement was born out of Jamaica and grew to be a global power house for freedom and peace for humanity.
-The hippie movement bonded with the Rastafarian movement empowering each other in the 60's and 70's.
+- The Rastafarian Movement was born out of Jamaica and grew to be a global powerhouse in the struggle for worldwide freedom and peace.
+The hippie movement bonded with the Rastafarian movement in the '60s and '70s and worked to empower one another.

-Bob Marley became a freedom activist when he started to support various peace movements across the world.
-He also did free concerts in Africa, especially Zimbabwe when they just gained their independence.
+- Bob Marley became a freedom activist when he started to support various peace movements across the world.
+He also did free concerts in Africa, especially Zimbabwe, when they had just gained their independence.

-Jamaica was the first country to sanction South Africa for their apartheid regime.
-(Purely diplomatic and political)
+- Jamaica was the first country to sanction South Africa for their apartheid regime.